Debian Apache

 exit

-5.a.
-Give proper permissions to the project directory by running for the web server to access it:
+4.a.
+Give proper permissions to the project directory by running:

 sudo chown -R www-data:www-data /var/www/faveo